 The effects on the net pensions liability for funded Local Government Pension Scheme benefits of changes in individual assumptions can be measured.
-For instance, a 0.5% increase in the discount rate assumptions would result in a decrease in the pension liability of £6.54m.
+For instance, a 0.5% increase in the discount rate assumptions would result in a decrease in the pension liability of £7.59m.
 However, the assumptions interact in complex ways.
-During 2011/12, the Authority's actuaries advised that the net pensions liability had increased by £0.73m as a result of estimates being corrected as a result of experience, and increased by £5.12m attributable to updating of the assumptions.
+During 2012/13, the Authority's actuaries advised that the net pensions liability had decreased by £0.14m as a result of experience, and increased by £6.36m attributable to updating of the assumptions.